Working with Bookmarks

-Use DocumentBuilder.start_bookmark and DocumentBuilder.end_bookmark to create a bookmark by marking its start and end, respectively.
+Use DocumentBuilder.StartBookmark and DocumentBuilder.EndBookmark to create a bookmark by marking its start and end, respectively.
 Do not forget to pass the same bookmark name to both methods.
 Bookmarks in a document can overlap and span any range.
 Badly formed bookmarks or bookmarks with duplicate names will be ignored when the document is saved.
-The following example adds some text into the document and encloses the text in a bookmark.

-The following code example shows how to create a new bookmark.
+The below code example shows how to create a new bookmark.

-The following code example shows how to obtain bookmarks from a bookmark collection.
+The below code example shows how to obtain bookmarks from a bookmark collection.
 You can download the template file of this example from here.

-The following code example shows how to get or set a bookmark name and text.
+The below code example shows how to get or set bookmark name and text.
 You can download the template file of this example from here.

-The following code example shows how to bookmark a table.
+The below code example shows how to bookmark a table.

 If you change the name of a bookmark to a name that already exists in the document, no error will be generated and only the first bookmark will be stored when you save the document.